BusinessIQ-App/investment-dashboard-sync/README.md

 Self-hosted portfolio dashboard: a Node.js service syncs holdings from **SnapTrade** and prices from **Finnhub** into **PostgreSQL**, visualized with **Grafana**.
 Runs locally, on a NAS, or on a private server via Docker Compose.

+I created this primarily out of frustration that fidelity doesn't provide a line graph of all individual holdings plotted against eachother (to identify outliers).

 > This project is not affiliated with, endorsed by, or sponsored by Fidelity Investments, SnapTrade, Finnhub, Grafana, PostgreSQL, Yahoo, or any other third-party service referenced in this repository.
 All trademarks are the property of their respective owners.

 ## Quick start (no clone required)